 The practice had systems and processes for learning, quality assurance and continuous improvement.
 These included audits of patient care records, disability access, radiographs, antimicrobial prescribing, and infection prevention and control.
-Changes should be made to the audits to assist the practice in identifying areas of improvement noted on the day.
+Improvements should be made to the audits to assist the practice in identifying areas of improvement noted on the day.
+The regional manager confirmed a review of the audit tools was being carried out and would be shared with the practice once completed.